 - Do your children love to write on the wall?
 Get them some window markers and tell them they can write a Bible verse on the window or put one there yourself for everyone to see when they leave the house or arrive home.
 Or use the marker to write a verse on your mirror that you see every time you go into your bedroom or bathroom.

 4. Let your children or grandchildren choose a verse to write down for the day.

 - Have that child read it out loud and display it for each family member to memorize.
 Let that child tell in his or her own words what the verse means to them and tell why they picked it.
 My granddaughter loves to write out verse freehand and she often will share them with me.
 I usually hang them up on my office bulletin board and then I can see those verses regularly.
 I love it!
 Here is one she did recently.

-- Scripture Memory apps – Here are some of my favorite
+5. Scripture Memorization – Here are some good ways:

 - Flash cards